bodiem13/Relo/00_CANVAS_SUBMISSION/team046final/README.txt

 DEMO VIDEO
 ----------------

-A demo video can be found at the following link: https://www.youtube.com/watch?v=fqh-CT0eUXo
+A demo video that shows how to install and execute the tool can be found at the following link: https://www.youtube.com/watch?v=fqh-CT0eUXo